5 Business Books That Changed My Real Estate Investing Life

 4. The Miracle Morning by Hal Elrod

-I was turned onto this book a few weeks ago (and inspired to write this post) by my bud Pat Flynn over at SmartPassiveIncome.com, and was so excited to read it, I asked for it for Christmas from my brother and then opened it early just to start reading!
-(Sorry Chris! 🙂 )
+I was turned onto this book by my bud Pat Flynn over at SmartPassiveIncome.com, and was so excited to read it.

-If mornings are struggle for you, and you want launch your business to new places, I highly recommend The Miracle Morning.
-I just finished this book today and am so excited to put into practice the methodology outlined in the book.
+If mornings are a struggle for you, and you want launch your business to new places, I highly recommend The Miracle Morning.
+When I finished this book, I was so excited to put into practice the methodology that was outlined.
 I don’t want to wake up each morning with sleepiness, boredom, and grumpiness.
 I want to pop out of bed each day excited to tackle the world.
 If you want that feeling also, pick up a copy of The Miracle Morning today!

 5. The One Thing by Gary Keller